Who You Gonna Call? Check Out the Latest Mobile Phone Usage Statistics

 Throughout 2018, mobile device security statistics have shown progress toward a safer ecosystem.
 Google detected a significant drop in the number of malicious Android apps.
 The company itself has been hard at work on preventing malware, differentiating malicious from legitimate apps appearing on Google Play, and working with researchers on detecting threats.
 Even the number of malware variants is down from 300 to 240 new variants per month.

-38. iOS has 20% less critical vulnerabilities than Android.
+iOS has 20% fewer critical vulnerabilities than Android.

 Android is infamous for being an operating system that is not difficult to hack.
 Looking at things from the iOS perspective, this system may appear more secure than it actually is.
 Researchers have found 156 new iOS vulnerabilities in 2019, 25% more than in 2018.
 The good news is that this is still 50% less than what was discovered in 2017 and 2015.
 Throughout the whole lifespan of iPhone, researchers found 1655 vulnerabilities in iOS.

-41. Email is used in 91% of new cyber crime activity.
+Email is used in 91% of new cybercrime activity.

-One of the greatest vulnerabilities in modern computer systems aren’t apps or the OS.
+One of the greatest vulnerabilities in modern computer systems isn’t apps or the OS.
 It’s the user.
 The latest mobile phone usage statistics reveal that only 32% of all the emails we receive are not malicious in nature or pure spam.
-As such, the risk of clicking on something undesrible is high.
-Ransomware, trojans, and other digital nasties are mostly distributed through email, so it’s no surprise that hackers prefer this attack method.
+As such, the risk of clicking on something undesirable is high.
+Ransomware, Trojans and other digital nasties are mostly distributed through email, so it’s no surprise that hackers prefer this attack method.

 (Pew Research Center)